 As part of the regulatory process, we must conduct clinical trials for each product candidate to demonstrate safety and efficacy to the satisfaction of the FDA and other regulatory authorities abroad.
 The number and design of clinical trials that will be required varies depending on the product candidate, the condition being evaluated, the trial results and regulations applicable to any particular product candidate.
+Any inability to successfully complete preclinical and clinical development could result in additional costs to us.

 Prior clinical trial program designs and results are not necessarily predictive of future clinical trial designs or results.
 Initial results may not be confirmed upon full analysis of the detailed results of a trial.
 Product candidates in later-stage clinical trials may fail to show the desired safety and efficacy despite having progressed through initial clinical trials with acceptable endpoints.
+A number of companies in the biopharmaceutical industry have suffered significant setbacks in advanced clinical trials due to lack of efficacy or unacceptable safety issues, notwithstanding promising results in earlier trials.
+Most product candidates that commence clinical trials are never approved as products.